-3 (Compliance Procedures) Does the state have written procedures to identify steps to be taken from the discovery to resolution of a probable violation?
-Chapter 5.1 and deficiency tracking.
+- 3 (Compliance Procedures) Does the state have written procedures to identify steps to be taken from the discovery to resolution of a probable violation?
+Chapter 5.1 - Yes = 3 No = 0 Needs Improvement = 1-2 - a.

-- a.
 Procedures to notify an operator (company officer) when a noncompliance is identified - b.
 Procedures to routinely review progress of compliance actions to prevent delays or breakdowns - c.
 Procedures regarding closing outstanding probable violations